pwolf88/kb/contents/deep-dive/dex.md

 It is important to note that the design of the OMG DEX will continue to evolve as we continue to research the technology required to build our vision.
 The limit on the number of venues in particular is viewed as a short-term tradeoff in favor of a more efficient and liquid market — not a built-in constraint of the OMG DEX design itself, but a puzzle to be solved in the course of our continued effort to reduce per-transaction computational load.

-Finally, it’s worth mentioning that mainnet release of Tesuji Plasma is not dependent on DEX implementation.
+Finally, it's worth mentioning that mainnet release of Tesuji Plasma is not dependent on DEX implementation.
 Even without a DEX layer, Minimum Viable Plasma (MVP) and More Viable Plasma ([MoreVP](https://ethresear.ch/t/more-viable-plasma/2160/2)) support simple state transitions such as payments, as well as providing interoperability between connected wallets.

 We invite you to read and discuss the OMG DEX detailed design on our [GitHub](https://github.com/omisego/elixir-omg).
-We’re very much looking forward to collaborating on this crucial phase of implementation!
+We're very much looking forward to collaborating on this crucial phase of implementation!

 ## DEX Resources